ARGOeu/argo-streaming/README.md

-`--apiUri`                    : uri to the web-api `--key`                       : users's token, used for authentication `--proxy`                     : (optional) proxy url
+`--apiUri`                    : uri to the web-api `--key`                       : users's token, used for authentication `--proxy`                     : (optional) proxy url `--clearMongo`                 : (optional) defines if the collections in mongo will be cleared from previous documents or not. if false or is missing collection will remain as it is

 Flink batch Job that calculate flip flop trends for service endpoints metrics Job requires parameters: